 - Convenience User Friendly – Dental implants eliminate the embarrassing inconvenience of removing your dentures, having silver hooks on partial dentures show when you smile, and the need for messy adhesives to keep your dentures in place.

-Is Old Age a Problem?
+Is Old Age A Big Problem?

 Occasionally, older patients express concern that their age may prevent them from enjoying the benefits of dental implants.
 However, health is more of a determining factor than age.
 If you’re healthy enough to have a tooth extracted, you’re probably healthy enough to receive dental implants.

 Certain chronic diseases may contraindicate dental implant treatment.
 The dentist will determine if you are a candidate for dental implants after carefully evaluating your dental and health history.

 Will Dental Implants Have A Powerful Affect On My Life?

 As our life span increases, a permanent dental replacement like implants is increasingly important as we age.
 While dentures and removable bridges are usually loose and unstable, implants provide dental replacements that are natural looking, very functional, and stable.